-Keystone spill in Kansas likely the largest in the pipeline's 11-year history
+Keystone spill in Kansas the largest in pipeline's 11-year history

 People are also reading…

-TC Energy, the Canada-based company that operates Keystone, which carries crude oil from Canada 2,600 miles to refineries in the Midwest and on the Gulf Coast, said earlier this week it had isolated the affected pipeline segment and contained the spill as it began cleanup.
+TC Energy, the Canada-based company that operates Keystone, which carries tar sands oil from Canada 2,600 miles to refineries in the Midwest and on the Gulf Coast, said earlier this week it had isolated the affected pipeline segment and contained the spill as it began cleanup.

 The Environmental Protection Agency is also on site monitoring the cleanup, and said the spill into Mill Creek, which skirts the southern edge of the town of 1,000 before emptying into the Little Blue River northwest of Hanover, said there were no known effects from the spill.

-The EPA added oil had not appeared to have migrated downstream into larger body of waters.
+The EPA said oil had not appeared to have migrated downstream into larger bodies of water.
 The Washington County Emergency Management office said no evacuations were ordered.

+On Friday, the EPA said TC Energy had built an earthen dam 4 miles downstream from the rupture that allows water to flow but would prevent further migration of the oil.
+Vacuum trucks and oil skimmers continue to collect oil from Mill Creek.

-John Banister, an insurance agent based in Marysville, Kansas, said he was driving to a satellite office in Belleville when he passed through what he described as a "strong odor" of crude oil.
+John Banister, an insurance agent based in Marysville, Kansas, said he was driving to a satellite office in Belleville when he passed through what he described as a “strong odor” of oil.

 “I thought something was malfunctioning in my car, or there was someone with a bad catalytic converter, or a construction crew working on the highway right there at Washington had hit a gas line,” said Banister, who was born and raised in Lincoln.